iLeksei/MusalaGatewaysApp/README.md

     - It's important to know about an amount of data that can be displaying on the client side.
       Because in a case when it's a huge amount, it will be awesome to add pagination, searching.\
     - Above controllers you can find annotation @CrossOrigin("*"), because we don't know, can our service be available only via UI.
+    - initial sql script "data.sql" is stored in "src/main/resources".